Broadcom Torched VMware. Here’s the Open Source Lesson.

 bash – remove first line with tail and last line with head

-Let’s say you have this text file called test.txt
+Say you have a file called test.txt:

 line 1